stazman/sfsourcer/spec-js.md

 Project Repo Specs:
 Read Me file contains:

-9 * Application Description
+DONE 9 * Application Description

-10 * Installation guide (e.g. fork and clone repo, migrate db, bundle install, etc)
+DONE 10 * Installation guide (e.g. fork and clone repo, migrate db, bundle install, etc)

-11 * Contributors guide (e.g. file an issue, file an issue with a pull request, etc)
+DONE 11 * Contributors guide (e.g. file an issue, file an issue with a pull request, etc)

-12 * Licensing statement at the bottom (e.g. This project has been licensed under the MIT open source license.)
+DONE 12 * Licensing statement at the bottom (e.g. This project has been licensed under the MIT open source license.)

 Repo General
 * You have a large number of small Git commits